 I was invited by the Taiwanese Tourist Bureau for a press trip in 2016 as a recognized LGBTQ Influencer – and the experience changed me forever.
 I still remain in touch with some of the locals that I met 3 years ago.
 The Taiwanese culture is warm and inviting and has a surprising LGBTQ scene with a decent amount of LGBTQ venues and safe spaces – Drag queens too!
 During my stay, there was an LGBTQ Pride March being held in Taiwan’s capital city of Taipei.
 The march was like no other I have ever seen.
 Most of the attendees marched in silence; it was not a celebration but a protest.

-I was told by a local LGBTQ member that the 2016’s pride march was going to be a demonstration to the Taiwanese government, who, at the time, were considering amending their government to recognize and include same-sex marriages.
+I was told by a local LGBTQ member that the 2016’s pride march was going to be a demonstration to the Taiwanese government, who, at the time, were considering amending their government to recognize and include gay marriages.
 As the largest LGBTQ pride parade in Asia, everyone was poised to stand together in solidarity, willing the Taiwanese government to recognize that their love is also valid, and therefore the law should reflect that basic human right.

 To see Taiwan come full circle, all beginning with a march that really catapulted the decision of marriage equality, and now to see my friends celebrate their victory, has been truly one of the best experiences as an LGBTQ traveler.
 Taiwan holds a very special place in my heart, and I could not be happier that love, once again, wins.